corda/samples-kotlin/Advanced/obligation-cordapp/README.md

 ### Flows

 The first flows are the ones that issue the original cash and assets.
-You can find that the cash flow [here](./workflows-kotlin/src/main/kotlin/net/corda/training/flows/IOUSettleFlow.kt#L122) and the IOU issurance in [IOUIssueFlow.kt](./workflows-kotlin/src/main/kotlin/net/corda/training/flows/IOUIssueFLow.kt).
+You can find that the cash flow resides [here](./workflows-kotlin/src/main/kotlin/net/corda/training/flows/IOUSettleFlow.kt#L122) and the IOU issurance in [IOUIssueFlow.kt](./workflows-kotlin/src/main/kotlin/net/corda/training/flows/IOUIssueFLow.kt).

 The next flow is the one that transfers ownership of that asset over to another party.
 That can be found in [IOUTransferFlow.kt](./workflows-kotlin/src/main/kotlin/net/corda/training/flows/IOUTransferFlow.kt).

 Finally, once we have the ability to transfer assets, we just need to settle up.
-That functiionality can be found [here in IOUSettleFlow.java](./workflows-kotlin/src/main/kotlin/net/corda/training/flows/IOUSettleFlow.kt#L29)
+That functiionality can be found here in [IOUSettleFlow.kt](./workflows-kotlin/src/main/kotlin/net/corda/training/flows/IOUSettleFlow.kt#L29)